mtgjson/mtgjson-website/docs/file-models/card-atomic/README.md

 # Card (Atomic)

-The Card (Atomic) data model describes the a single atomic card, an oracle-like entity of a Magic: The Gathering card that only stores evergreen data about a card that would never change from printing to printing.
+The Card (Atomic) file model describes the a single atomic card, an oracle-like entity of a Magic: The Gathering card that only stores evergreen data about a card that would never change from printing to printing.

 **Parent file:** [AtomicCards](/downloads/all-files/#atomiccards), [LegacyAtomic](/downloads/all-files/#legacyatomic), [ModernAtomic](/downloads/all-files/#modernatomic), [PauperAtomic](/downloads/all-files/#pauperatomic), [PioneerAtomic](/downloads/all-files/#pioneeratomic), [StandardAtomic](/downloads/all-files/#standardatomic), [VintageAtomic](/downloads/all-files/#vintageatomic)
 **Parent property:** `data`